 It reduces points of weakness.
 Systemic failures that burden students can be eliminated.
 Inefficient institutional operations and ineffective nodes in the learning ecosystem can be addressed.
 DAOs within schools or even schools as DAOs can empower members of a learning community, specifically students.

 It optimizes resource distribution.
 By reducing the points of weakness, decentralization can lead to optimizing structures.
 Learners are no longer passive victims of the limited capabilities of our institutions A trustless system allows everyone to decide what level of control they would like to have around how the resources of the school are allocated.

 The Point Is

-You are also welcome to join other educators interested in ed3 by checking out the DAO for educators, by educators at Ed3DAO (@Ed3DAO) / Twitter or check out a project of generative NFTs celebrating the MAGIC of educators at Ed3 Educators (@Ed3educators) / Twitter.
+You are also welcome to join other educators interested in ed3 by checking out the DAO for educators on Twitter at Ed3DAO or check out a project of generative NFTs celebrating the MAGIC of educators at Ed3 Educators.